-Volunteer Bootcamp is a free online event designed to help church leaders serve, lead, & empower volunteers
+Volunteer Bootcamp is a free online training designed to help church leaders serve, lead, & empower volunteers

-Volunteer Bootcamp is BACK for a second year and it will include some of the same, core principles for leading volunteers along with new content focused on RIGHT NOW.
+Volunteer Bootcamp 2020 includes some of the same core principles for leading volunteers along with new content focused on RIGHT NOW.

 - Recruiting Volunteers in Different Context